Explore the City of Stirling’s history through photographs, displays, artefacts and stories at our Mount Flora Museum.

 During WWII the museum’s lookout was an observation post.
 Now you can go up the stairs and see the most beautiful panoramic views of the City’s northern beaches.
-The lookout features a stunning mural by Anne-Maree Pelusey, highlighting the contrast between the land and the sea.
+The lookout features a stunning mural by Brenton See, featuring local wildlife.

 The museum’s curator conducts guided tours where she talks about the history of the museum and gives an insight into the City of Stirling’s history by telling local stories.
 The museum also welcomes school groups and education programs are developed according to the curriculum.
 Additional opening hours are also run during School Holidays pending availability and interest.

 The Mount Flora Meeting Room is available for hire.
 Find out more information on the Venue and facilities page.